Abdllahy/GenData_Project/README.md

 - [📄 Full Report](#-full-report)
 - [📬 Connect with Me](#-connect-with-me)
 - [🧠 Future Enhancements](#-future-enhancements)

+  ## Project Objectives
+🎯 The main goals of this project were to:

+Analyze AI adoption trends across industries and countries

+Evaluate revenue growth and job loss due to AI automation

+Identify public sentiment and trust by region

+Understand the role of regulation in AI perception and use

+Highlight the most commonly used AI tools

+Visualize all findings using interactive Tableau dashboards

 ## Project Overview
 In this project, my goal is to analyze the global influence of artificial intelligence (AI) across industries and countries.
 Using structured data, I explore how AI adoption affects revenue growth, job loss, public trust, and content generation across sectors.